 Of course, no discussion of activities in Argentina is complete without mentioning the iconic Iguassu Falls.
 With 275 falls cascading over almost three kilometres of the Parana river, the Falls are a truly impressive sight.
 Similarly to Perito Moreno, there are many different walkways dotted around the cascades.
 There are also boat trips up to the falls themselves and more adventurous types can take a helicopter ride over them.
 If you’re drawn towards tropical destinations, waterfalls and a little bit of jungle, then Argentina is a great option for travel when considering whether to go to Argentina or Chile.

 Although Chile is filled with many opportunities for adventure, its smaller land mass means it’s easier to navigate than Argentina.
 Instead of spending a couple of days in various spots across the country, Chile is great for building an itinerary around one or two places and then taking it slow as you explore each of them.
-Nature lovers can easily fill four nights in the Atacama Desert, sleeping under starry night skies and witnessing spitting geysers.
+Nature lovers can easily fill four nights in the Atacama Desert, sleeping under starry night skies (go in the summer when it’s clearest) and witnessing spitting geysers.
 You can also spend a fair few days hiking in Chile’s magnificent Torres del Paine.
 While it’s a great country for desert exploration and rambles, city slickers will feel at home roaming through the streets of Santiago.

 Argentinian Patagonia vs Chilean Patagonia